Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2yoGAha7ju0.md

 ### Transcript

-> we can consider it amazing but infinite generation thank you, but no not gonna do that i don't think that's gonna happen ever probably
+> we can consider it amazing but infinite generation thank you, but no not gonna do that I don't think that's gonna happen ever probably